This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Starting a tree in a raised bed and systematically reducing its container size, roots, and foliage is a common starting process for styling a bonsai tree.
-Combine this with growing a sacrificial branch to thicken the trunk girth while using a tourniquet to add taper.
+Combine this with growing a sacrificial branch to thicken the trunk girth, using a tourniquet to add taper.

 The true art of bonsai is to replicate tree forms found in nature.
 Trees grow upright or slanting, in groups, pairs, or alone, out on plains or clinging to the sides of mountains.

 They are subject to natural forces – lightning, wind, drought, animals, insects, diseases, and floods.
-These forces change their shape, strip their bark, and break their branches.
+These forces change shape, strip bark, and break branches.

 Trees in nature gain character as time passes; we call it weathering.
 When sculpting a tree, bonsai artists look at what nature produces using these principles and try to mimic it, but they also add their own vision to make a beautiful bonsai.
 Because of this, a bonsai tree is much more than just a tree in a pot.